cheungwailokhk/Data_Science/10DataScienceCapstone/Milestone/Milestone.md

 ## 6. Future plans <a name="plans"></a>

-As explained in our background information, our ultimate goal was to develop a text prediction application based on our prediction algorithm.
+As explained in our background information, our ultimate goal is to develop a text prediction application based on our prediction algorithm.
 We will deploy this application on a Shiny server to make our Shiny application available over the web.

 To achieve this objective, we have to train an accurate prediction algorithm.
 The data analysis in the report provided us with an insight that words frequency and the combination might be a possible way for text prediction.
 However, this method required us to process an enormous amount of data.